Charleston, West Virginia: Print

 Charleston's only major newspaper is the Charleston Gazette-Mail.
-It was formerly two separate newspapers - the morning Charleston Gazette and afternoon Daily Mail.
+It was formerly two separate newspapers, the morning Charleston Gazette and afternoon Charleston Daily Mail.
+The city's first newspaper was the Farmers' Repository, first published in 1808.
+Other newspapers included the 1819 Spectator and 1872 Kanawha Chronicle, a precursor to the modern Gazette-Mail.

 Radio

-Charleston has a total of 11 radio stations (AM and FM) licensed in the city.
-Most of the stations are owned either by the West Virginia Radio Corporation or by the Bristol Broadcasting Company.
+Charleston has 11 radio stations (AM and FM) licensed in the city.
+Most of them are owned either by the West Virginia Radio Corporation or by the Bristol Broadcasting Company.